RazerMS/Mobile-XDK-RazerMS_Unity3D/README.md

     4) After the user done the paying at the 7-Eleven counter, they can close and exit MOLPay XDK by clicking the “Close” button again.

+## XDK built-in checksum validator caveats

+    All XDK come with a built-in checksum validator to validate all incoming checksums and return the validation result through the "mp_secured_verified" parameter.
+However, this mechanism will fail and always return false if merchants are implementing the private secret key (which the latter is highly recommended and prefereable.)
+If you would choose to implement the private secret key, you may ignore the "mp_secured_verified" and send the checksum back to your server for validation.

+## Private Secret Key checksum validation formula

+    chksum = MD5(mp_merchant_ID + results.msgType + results.txn_ID + results.amount + results.status_code + merchant_private_secret_key)

 ## Support

 Submit issue to this repository or email to our support@molpay.com